desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 of the respective Signaling Zone.

 {#bootstrapping}
-## Validating CDS/CDNSKEY Records
+## Validating CDS/CDNSKEY Records for DNSSEC Bootstrapping

-[ TODO Should this be phrased as an update to [@!RFC8078], Section 3? ]
+This section replaces Section 3 of [@!RFC8078].

-To validate a Child's CDS/CDNSKEY RRset, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST execute the following steps:
+To validate a Child's CDS/CDNSKEY RRset for DNSSEC bootstrapping, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST execute the following steps:

 1. verify that the Child is not currently securely delegated;